 The Department will make the necessary arrangements to provide right of way entry to the existing structures.
+Provide written notification to the Department for planned right of way entry at least three weeks ahead to allow for coordination with the owner.

 Adequately document the condition of the structures and all existing cracks with descriptions and pictures.
-Prepare two reports documenting the condition of the structures: one report before beginning foundation construction operations and a second report after completing foundation construction operations.
+Prepare two signed and sealed reports documenting the condition of the structures: one report before beginning foundation construction operations and a second report after completing foundation construction operations.
 The Department will take ownership of both reports.
 Do not perform pre-driving and post-driving surveys of the condition of bridges owned by the Department except when shown in the Contract Documents.

-When shown in the Contract Documents, employ a qualified Specialty Engineer to monitor and record vibration levels during the driving of casings, piling, sheeting, or blasting operations.
+When shown in the Contract Documents, employ a qualified Specialty Engineer to monitor and record vibration levels during the driving and extraction of casings, piling, sheeting, or blasting operations.
 Provide vibration monitoring equipment capable of detecting velocities of 0.1 inches per second or less.
+Monitor sensitive structures, locations and limits identified in the Contract Documents and as deemed appropriate by the Contractor to prevent damage to nearby structures and utilities.